-If you currently have a medical spenddown and you choose to leave our plan, your Medical Assistance will be provided fee-for-service.
-You will not be enrolled in another health plan for Medical Assistance services.
+If you choose to leave our plan, your Medical Assistance will be provided fee-for-service.
+You can re-enroll in the non-integrated SNBC plan you were enrolled in before AbilityCare enrollment by filling out a new enrollment form.